We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 With so many meal delivery services available, you may be wondering which is the best for the environment.

 We researched the best eco-friendly meal delivery services based on the following criteria:

-- Ingredients.
-We looked for meal delivery services that use all or mostly organic, plant-based, seasonal, and/or sustainably sourced ingredients.
+- Ingredients: We looked for meal delivery services that use all or mostly organic, plant-based, seasonal, or sustainably sourced ingredients.

 In terms of sustainability, Sunbasket is one of the best.

-Ingredient sourcing is a top priority, and according to the company’s website, 99% of Sunbasket’s produce, eggs, milk, and yogurt are certified organic by the United States Department of Agriculture (USDA).
+Ingredient sourcing is a top priority, and according to the company’s website, 99% of Sunbasket’s produce, eggs, milk, and yogurt are certified organic by the U.S. Department of Agriculture (USDA).

 All of their fish is certified by the Marine Stewardship Council, ensuring sustainable fishing practices.